 Draws held at Wapizagonke Campground are reserved exclusively for campers during the length of their stay in the park.
 In addition to an ID, campers must also present their valid camping permit showing the dates and times of arrival and departure.

-Recreational fishing is allowed on about thirty lakes as long as the respective quotas for each lake have not been reached.
-Most of the lakes are only accessible on Mondays, Wednesdays and Saturdays.
+Recreational fishing is allowed on about fifteen lakes as long as the respective quotas for each lake have not been reached.

 The East sector of the park is closed to continue the works as a part of the federal infrastructure investment program.
 Here is the list of lakes that are open for 2018: